divine308/Tradepilot/README.md

 ## Supervisor Agent

-The Supervisor coordinates the overall decision-making process.
+The Supervisor coordinates the major stages of the trading workflow.

-It helps ensure that:

 ```text
 Market Analysis